anandkrishnan108/sam-scout/README.md

-# sam-scout
+# Sam Scout Summary
-Summary: Discord bot that returns players from FIFA 22 based on user entered search parameters.
+Sam Scout is a Discord bot that returns players from FIFA 22 based on user entered search parameters.
 Can be used by FIFA Career Mode players who are looking for new signings that meet their criteria.

 How to use:
 Sam Scout can be used through a series of filter commands in which the user can search for the player of his/her career mode dreams.
 As of now, the filter commands are 'name', 'nationality', 'position', 'overall', 'potential', 'age', 'club', 'parent_club', 'foot', 'transfer_value', and 'wage'.